Register to vote

 - an Irish, qualifying Commonwealth, or European Union citizen living in the UK

-On 19 September 2014 the way everyone registers to vote in Scotland changed.
+The way everyone registers to vote in Scotland has changed.
 All voters now need to register individually, rather than as a household.
 More information on the changes is available on the your vote matters website.

 You can register online on the register to vote website.
 You will need your national insurance number.

 Alternatively, contact the electoral registration officer in Angus.

 Scottish Parliament Election

 To vote in the Scottish Parliament Election on Thursday 5 May 2016, you must register by Monday 18 April 2016.
 For more information visit our Scottish Parliament Election pages.

 The voting age for Scottish elections has been permanently lowered to 16.

 The Scottish Elections (Reduction of Voting Age) Act enables 16 and 17 year olds in Scotland to vote at Scottish elections.